Jacobvdberg228/energy-system-genetic-MGA/README.md

-# GAMGA: Genetic Algorithm for Modeling to Generate Alternatives
+# Genetic Algorithm for Modeling to Generate Alternatives (MGA) in energy system planning

-GAMGA is an optimization algorithm designed for energy systems that combines a genetic algorithm with a modeling to generate alternatives (MGA) method.
+This repository provides an optimization algorithm designed for energy systems that combines a genetic algorithm with a modeling to generate alternatives (MGA) method.
 The algorithm and the small model developed have different technologies installed at different locations which can vben cost optimized.
 The algorithm will search for alternative feasible solutions in the solution space with the solution space being determined by the cost optimal value and the introduced slack.

 ## Installation